 Now to the last song Sword in Stone.
 Who wrote this?
 Nightwish right?
-OK, just kidding, but Liv Kristine, Alexander Krull and Thorsten Bauer are erring terribly far on the latter’s territory.
-The track itself is nothing to write home about, but its closeness to Nightwish is just startling – down to the distorted guitar play people like to hit me with to impress.
+OK, just kidding, but Liv Kristine, Alexander Krull and Thorsten Bauer are erring terribly far onto the latter’s territory.
+The track itself is nothing to write home about, but its closeness to Nightwish is just startling.
+Down to the distorted guitar play people like to hit me with to impress.

 King of Kings is Leaves’ Eyes best so far!
 And following the road of steadily improved quality from past to present.
 Good metal with a real sharp edge, mixed with perfectly delivered vocals.
 All of this complemented with folk elements going full Folk Metal in places – and in others moving into Heavy Metal, no kidding.
 So in short, very varied and diverse, well produced and never boring.
 But at the same time never losing the sound Leaves’ Eyes has been famous for.
 No easy feat.